 A dynamic Canberra means lively group and town centres during the day and into the evening.
-Through the Urban Sounds consultations and project we’re looking at extending daytime noise standards later into the evening on Friday and Saturday nights in these areas.
+Through the Urban Sounds consultations and project we're extending daytime noise standards later into the evening on Friday and Saturday nights.

 ACT Planning Review

 We’re reviewing ACT's planning system to shape Canberra’s future as we grow.
 In consultation with the community, the ACT Planning Review will consider where entertainment can be best supported.

 In September we invited entertainment venues, music industry and property industry representatives to share their views on the draft entertainment action plan.
 The outcomes of that workshop have informed the finalisation of the action plan and we will continue to work with stakeholders to deliver our vision of a dynamic and liveable Canberra.

 Read the workshop summary report (PDF 349KB) for further information.

 The Entertainment Action Plan (PDF 3.3MB) outlines a number of actions for Government to consider.
 Over the next 12 months, we will be talking to community about where entertainment areas might exist and how to deliver on our vision of a dynamic and liveable Canberra.

 Some of these conversations will happen as part of the ACT Planning Review, which is looking at our planning system here in the ACT and considering what planning tools are needed to deliver on the Planning Strategy 2018.

 Other elements of the action plan will be considered in projects already underway, and some require some further investigation.

 Informed by the recent consultation on extending daytime noise hours in city, town and group centres and general community support for entertainment, the Government has identified a trial special entertainment area in the City Centre, as shown in the Entertainment Action Plan (PDF 3.3MB).